it23782518/animal-recognizer/README.md

 #### Deployment Errors
 - `DEPLOYMENT_NOT_FOUND` (404): Make sure your deployment exists and hasn't been deleted.
 - `DEPLOYMENT_DISABLED` (402): Your deployment might require a paid plan or has been disabled.
 Check your Vercel account status.
+- `DEPLOYMENT_DELETED` (410): This occurs when a request is made to a deployment that has been removed according to your project's deployment retention policy.
+To restore a deleted deployment:
+  1. Go to your project's Settings tab in Vercel
+  2. Select Security on the side panel
+  3. Scroll down to the "Recently Deleted" section
+  4. Find your deployment and click the dropdown menu
+  5. Select "Restore" and complete the restoration process

+  Note: Deleted deployments can only be restored within 30 days of deletion.

 #### Common Solutions
 1. Use Vercel environment variables for configuration